The Rock & Roll Hall of Fame have revealed their 2026 class including Oasis, Wu-Tang Clan, Iron Maiden and Joy Division / New Order

 A record six British acts are honoured, surpassing 2019's haul of five.

-New Order are an English rock band formed in Manchester in 1980 by vocalist, guitarist and keyboardist Bernard Sumner, bassist Peter Hook, and drummer Stephen Morris, with keyboardist Gillian Gilbert joining the band shortly after.
-Sumner, Hook and Morris were previously members of Joy Division, which had disbanded earlier in 1980 after the suicide of lead singer Ian Curtis.
-Their fusion of post-punk and electronic dance music made them one of the most acclaimed and influential bands of the 1980s, and pioneers of alternative dance.
-They became the flagship band for the Manchester-based independent record label Factory Records and its nightclub, The Haçienda.
-They worked in a long-term collaboration with graphic designer Peter Saville who worked on their album covers.
-While the band's early years were initially overshadowed by Joy Division's post-punk legacy, their experience in the early 1980s New York club scene led them to incorporate dance rhythms and electronic instrumentation into their work.
-Their 1983 hit "Blue Monday" became the best-selling 12-inch single of all time and a popular club track.
-In the 1980s, they released several successful albums, such as Power, Corruption & Lies (1983), Technique (1989), and the singles compilation album Substance (1987).
+New Order is an English rock band formed in Manchester in 1980 by Bernard Sumner, Peter Hook, and Stephen Morris, with Gillian Gilbert joining shortly after.
+The band was established following the disbandment of Joy Division, which had ended earlier that year after the suicide of lead singer Ian Curtis.
+The members of New Order had previously been part of Joy Division.
+The band is known for blending post-punk and electronic dance music, which contributed to their recognition as influential figures in the 1980s and as pioneers of alternative dance.
+They served as the flagship band for Factory Records and its nightclub, The Haçienda.
+The band collaborated extensively with graphic designer Peter Saville on their album covers.
+Their early work was initially overshadowed by Joy Division's legacy, but their exposure to the New York club scene in the early 1980s led them to incorporate dance rhythms and electronic instrumentation into their music.
+Their 1983 single 'Blue Monday' became the best-selling 12-inch single of all time and a staple in clubs.
+During the 1980s, they released several albums, including Power, Corruption & Lies (1983), Substance (1987), and Technique (1989).

 50+ tracks in our catalogue